Today I’m sharing tips on how to save money using online cashback websites – a fantastic and free way to save money on all sorts of different things!

 Cashback is not a new thing – but it’s something a lot of people forget exists.
 It’s a great way to save money on all your online purchases, particularly coming up to Christmas.

-There are a few cashback sites out there, but I rarely make a purchase online without checking TopCashback (when I don’t it’s because I forget!) and although they don’t cater for every single site out there (hi Amazon *waves*), there are a hell of a lot that they do support so I’m going to let you into some secrets on how to save money on travel.
+There are a few cashback sites out there, but I rarely make a purchase online without checking TopCashback (when I don’t it’s because I forget!) and although they don’t cater for every single site out there, there are a hell of a lot that they do support so I’m going to let you into some secrets on how to save money on travel.

-It took me two months to realise that I could get cashback on Hostelbookers, and I was so annoyed when I found out because I could have saved loads!
+It took me two months into our long-term travels to realise that I could get cashback on Hostelbookers, and I was so annoyed when I found out because I could have saved loads!
+Luckily, they still have Hostelworld on there, meaning that even though hostels are already the cheapest option around, you can go even more budget.

 You can also get money off: